microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/textbubble.png?raw=true"> <h2>Overview</h2>

-> You must complete the [prerequisites](../azuresqlworkshop/00-Prerequisites.md) before completing these activities.
+> You must complete the [prerequisites](../azuresqlworkshop/00-Prerequisites.md) before completing activities in this module.
 You can also choose to audit the materials if you cannot complete the prerequisites.
 If you were provided an environment to use for the workshop, then you **do not need** to complete the prerequisites.

 You’ve been responsible for getting your SQL fast, keeping it fast, and making it fast again when something is wrong.
 In this module, we’ll show you how to leverage your existing performance skills, processes, and tools and apply them to Azure SQL, including taking advantage of the intelligence in Azure to keep your database tuned.